evocn/evocn.github.io/content/posts/theoryoffun.md

 [^2]: This isn't to say that the system aspect of D&D is useless to me now (Though it is a shallow system.
-Five years to mastery is very short compared to the deepest games like *Starcraft*, or even some similar tactics-based games with strategic elements like *Fire Emblem*) There's still a certain element of systems that I can't quite shake.
+Five years to mastery is very short compared to the deepest games like *Starcraft*, or even some similar grid tactics-based games with strategic elements like *Fire Emblem*).
+There's still a certain element of systems that I can't quite shake.
 It's the system that elevates the game we play from playground games of "pretend" to something that people really want to impact.
-I often feel as though my game is going through something of a protestant reformation, losing the ritual and focusing on the core experience, but keeping a few little vestiges because damnit, it just feels wrong to finish mass without communion!
+I often feel as though my game is going through something of a protestant reformation, losing the ritual and focusing on the core experience, but keeping a few little vestiges because *dammit*, it just feels wrong to finish mass without communion.